Noora-Alhajeri/CV703-FoodGen/README.md

 - The pipeline is modular—scripts can be reused with other datasets or models.
 - Use `caption_log.txt` for tracking sample outputs during training.
 - Fine-tuning experiments are organized under `finetuning_experiments/`.
+- The file `synced_fixed_image_list.txt` ensures consistent sampling from Food101 across all experiments.

 ## 📍 Quickstart Guide